Integration

 Tahoe Psychedelic Society is often hosting integration circles.
 Please check our events page to see if there is an integration circle that you can attend.

-Upcoming Integration Circles (Typically 1st Thursday of the Month)
+(Typically 1st Thursday of the Month)

 Integration Therapy